Guide to Giving 2021

 ❱❱ $1,500 provides one college scholarship or a prompt-response grant (e.g., a replacement washer and dryer for a homeless shelter).

-❱❱ $10,000 or more can start a permanent scholarship fund or charitable giving fund (to be named by the donor) to support the donor’s charitable interests.
+❱❱ $10,000 or more can start a permanent scholarship fund or charitable giving fund to support the donor’s charitable interests.

 Volunteer opportunities: Volunteers assist with fundraising events, community outreach and professional services, and serve on grant or scholarship review committees.
 The youth-led Arlington Youth Philanthropy Initiative (AYPI) awards grants to youth-initiated service projects and nonprofits.

 The Arlington Food Assistance Center feeds neighbors in need by providing dignified access to supplemental groceries.
-Since 1988, AFAC has remained dedicated to its simple but critical mission of obtaining and distributing groceries, directly and free of charge, to people living in Arlington who cannot afford to purchase enough food to meet their basic needs.
+The groceries are given directly and free of charge to people living in Arlington and surrounding areas who cannot afford to purchase enough food to meet their basic needs.

 What a donation can do:

-Volunteer opportunities: Volunteers organize food drives (all ages) and help with re-bagging bulk purchases of produce at AFAC’s warehouse (12 and up).
+Volunteer opportunities: Volunteers of all ages organize food drives.
+Those 12 and older may help with re-bagging bulk purchases at AFAC’s warehouse.

 Arlington Free Clinic

-Arlington Free Clinic provides free, high-quality medical and dental care to low-income, uninsured Arlington County adults.
+Arlington Free Clinic advances health equity by providing comprehensive, whole-person health care to neighbors who would otherwise lack access.
 Since 1994, the clinic has been filling the gap in health care access for the community’s most vulnerable residents.
-Covid-19 has made this mission more important than ever.

 What a donation can do: